droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 If the players intervene, Alenka, Kolyan, and Ireena receive them with unfamiliarity and surprise, though Alenka is suspicious that they may be spies for “the Devil Strahd."
 (If Ismark’s name is mentioned, Ireena and Kolyan are reassured, though Alenka spits on the ground and quietly cursed “Ismark the Lesser" under her breath.)

 The players have one round of conversations (one turn each) in which they should earn the number of Victory points equal to the number of members in the party.
+It uses [Victory Points](https://2e.aonprd.com/Rules.aspx?ID=3028) subsystem.

 They can disperse the mob by making a reasonable argument and succeeding on a DC 18 Diplomacy check or DC 16 Diplomacy check if the players inquire into Alenka’s missing family members and show her sympathy.
 The players can also disperse the mob by brandishing their weapons or magic and succeeding on a DC 18 Intimidation check or DC 16 Intimidation check, if they mention their recent battles in Death House.